- Listing Type: Summer Programs

 - Ages: 13, 14, 15, 16, 17, 18

 This course offers an in-depth look into a diverse array of genres and writing forms.
 Students will be exposed to fiction, non-fiction, poetry, and screenwriting.
-Each week is stylized based on the passions of the individual students, with a strong overall emphasis on the craft of writing and bringing pen to paper as much as possible.
+Each week is stylized based on the passions of the student, with a strong overall emphasis on the craft of writing.
 With a wide mix of exercises from an experienced and certified teacher, this course challenges students to think actively and create stories of their own.
+Find out more!

 In this writing experience, students in the CSS creative writing summer camps will engage in a multidimensional process, designed to build strong creative habits that foster a passion for the written word and help them develop capacity and skill as writers.
 The entire experience is grounded in the notion that writers grow through their tendency to daydream and be imaginative, as well as through practicing habits that will enable them to produce a solid piece of writing.

 The methods of the workshop are rooted in creative habits of mind that have been variously defined by professionals in an array of disciplines from psychology, philosophy, and composition studies, to business and marketing.
 These habits include: play, passion, curiosity, intuition, experimentation, engagement, openness, flexibility, mindfulness, empathy, responsibility, and resilience.